microsoft/botframework-components/README.md

 ## Contributing

+We welcome contributions to this repository!
+Please see our [wiki](https://github.com/microsoft/botframework-components/wiki) for details on how to contribute.
+If you'd like to contribute a completely new package or template, please use our [community repo](https://github.com/BotBuilderCommunity/).

 ## Reporting Security Issues
 Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) at [secure@microsoft.com](mailto:secure@microsoft.com).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the [MSRC PGP](https://technet.microsoft.com/en-us/security/dn606155) key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/default).